Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 Who Are These Learners?

 Among other sources, the Centers for Disease Control has estimated that over 70 percent of children with complex needs have blindness or low vision as one of their co-existing exceptionalities.
-These children might have one or more of the co-existing disabilities listed in the IDEA legislation including intellectual, emotional/behavioral, and specific learning disabilities.
+These children might have one or more of the co-existing disabilities listed in the IDEA legislation including intellectual, emotional/behavioral, and specific learning problems.
 They may also have health impairment, Autism, traumatic brain injury, or a speech or language impairment.

 What Is the Expanded Core Curriculum (ECC) for These Learners?

-Regardless of disability, all children have the same needs to maximize their quality of life by achieving the greatest possible learning and independence.
+All children have the same needs to maximize their quality of life by achieving the greatest possible learning and independence.
 Therefore TVIs and O&M instructors have a vital role as educational team members for children with visual and additional disabilities.
 All areas of the expanded core curriculum are appropriate and necessary to achieve these goals for all children.
 However, there may be modifications or adaptations of goals, skills, and strategies based on the unique needs of individual learners.

 The same is true for children with complex needs who can access print with modifications or optical devices.
 For children whose co-existing disabilities limit their access to print or braille, there are also tactile symbols and augmented communication systems that can help children express and receive communication in a variety of settings including home, classroom, community, and work environments.